Adriankhl/llvm-git-bash/README.md

 ## Recommended extra step

-After you execute `source env.sh`, some tools that are provided by Git Bash are overrided by the tools provided by Microsoft since the have exactly the same name, such as `find` or `link`.
+After you execute `source env.sh`, some tools that are provided by Git Bash are overrode by the tools provided by Microsoft since they have exactly the same name, such as `find` or `link`.
 Therefore, it is recommended that you can use alias or bash script to create two commands to change the `PATH` variable - one prepare for the development environment and one return to the original Git Bash environment.
 You can run something like `llvmdev` before you want to compile your project and run something like `undev` if you want to `find` a file afterwards.

 ## Examples